 Foreign investors should also take into account the restrictions imposed on cross-border payments under the Foreign Exchange Act (FEA).
-The NBS takes a rather conservative approach when it comes to transaction structures involving any form of crossborder payment, lending and collateral, principally with a view to scrutinising and limiting outbound payments from Serbia.
+The NBS takes a rather conservative approach when it comes to transaction structures involving any form of cross-border payment, lending and collateral, principally with a view to scrutinising and limiting outbound payments from Serbia.
 This may be of particular relevance for leveraged buy-outs, debt pushdowns or structures involving staggered purchase price payments and certain forms of earn-out arrangements.

 The (new) Investment Act entered into force in November 2015 (superseding the former Foreign Investment Act).
 Article 9 of the Investment Act states that financial and other assets relating to foreign investments may be transferred offshore only upon payment of all tax and other public revenues.
-For the time being, it is unclear whether Article 9 of the Investment Act will lead to a change in practice on the part of the Serbian tax authorities in imposing additional administrative or substantive restrictions on all transfers to foreign shareholders.
 Besides this, the Investment Act contains a few investment-friendly clauses (such as acquired rights protection, protection in cases of expropriation, a national treatment clause, etc.).